kpedro88/Analysis/README.md

 The script `setupTM.sh` compiles specific parts of [TreeMaker](https://github.com/TreeMaker/TreeMaker) that are used in this code.

 The script `setupXML.sh` downloads the [pugixml](https://github.com/zeux/pugixml) library (for use with the custom BDT evaluator).

+The script `setupRootfix.sh` installs an updated library that includes the patch from https://github.com/root-project/root/pull/11407 for adding THnSparse objects.

 ## Recompiling